bbc/genie/README.md

 ## To test:

-`npm test` will run tests using karma.
+`npm test` will run tests using karma (also does test coverage).
 `npm run test-watch` will run tests using karma in watch mode.

-## To get test coverage:

-`npm run coverage` will run tests and get test coverage using karma.
-`npm run coverage-watch` will do this in watch mode.
+Navigate to `localhost:9876` to connect to karma while it's in watch mode (useful for debugging tests).

 ### Potential Issues
 If you have an error running tests similar to:
 ```